dblhlx/PyBSASeq/README.md

 - `b` - the start point of a chromosomal fragment
 - `c` - the end point of a chromosomal fragment

 Right now, this option will not work if the chromosome IDs in the reference genome sequences are not digits, with the exception of sex chromosomes; we can use 1000 - 1005 to respectively represent sex chromosomes X, Y, Z, W, U, and V when specify regions on these chromosomes.
+Multiple regions on the same chromsome can be selected.

 #### Workflow
 1. Structural variant (SV) filtering